Ariane 6: First stage

 The first (lower) stage of Ariane 6 is called the Lower Liquid Propulsion Module (LLPM).
-It is powered by a single Vulcain 2.1 engine fueled by liquid hydrogen (LH_{2}) with liquid oxygen (LOX).
+It is powered by a single Vulcain 2.1 engine fuelled by liquid hydrogen (LH_{2}) with liquid oxygen (LOX).
 The LLPM is 5.4 m in diameter and contains approximately 140 t of propellant.

 Boosters

-Additional thrust for the first stage will be provided by either two or four P120C model solid rocket boosters, known within Ariane 6 nomenclature as Equipped Solid Rockets (ESR).
-Each booster contains approximately 142000 kg of propellant and delivers up to 4650 kN of thrust.
-The P120C engine is also used in the first stage of the upgraded Vega C launcher.
-By sharing motors, production volumes can be increased, lowering production costs.
-The first full-scale test of the ESR occurred at Kourou, French Guiana, on 16 July 2018, and the test completed successfully with thrust reaching 4615 kN in vacuum.
+Additional thrust is provided by either P120C or P160C model solid rocket boosters, designated in Ariane 6 nomenclature as Equipped Solid Rockets (ESR).
+Each P120C booster contains approximately 142000 kg of propellant and delivers up to 4650 kN of thrust.

+The P120C and P160C are also used as the first stage of the upgraded Vega C launcher, allowing increased production volumes and reduced unit costs through commonality.
+They are improved versions of the P80 motor used on the original Vega.